fkmooney/Visual-Learning/README.md

 #### a gallery of images generated through learning code

-This is a collection of images I've generated while learning how to code visualizations.
+This is a collection of images generated while learning how to code visualizations.
 Some are based on tutorials or works of others to figure out certain concepts, others are original.

 Materials: line, curves, shapes, colors, inputs (photos)
-Tools: tiling, displacement, repetition, recursion, algorithms
+Methods: tiling, displacement, repetition, recursion, algorithms

 ---